-LEPRA Society, with its experience in deformity management in leprosy, initiated similar interventions to address the disability care need among persons affected by lymphatic filariasis, (LF).
-The organisation initiated its interventions in lymphatic filariasis in 2006 covering Puri and Ganjam districts of Odisha state.
-Currently, LEPRA Society is implementing eight LF projects covering 17 endemic districts of Bihar, Jharkhand, Odisha, Andhra Pradesh, Telangana and Madhya Pradesh states.
-The core activities of our LF project includes, mapping and listing, morbidity management and prevention of disabilities (home and community based), self-support groups, foot care, treatment of complications, capacity building, support MDA implementation, socio-economic rehabilitation, social audits, networking for system strengthening and referral of hydrocele people for surgery and system strengthening.
+LEPRA, with its experience in deformity management in leprosy, initiated similar interventions to address the disability care need among persons affected by lymphatic filariasis, (LF).
+The organisation initiated its interventions in lymphatic filariasis in 2006 covering Puri and Ganjam districts of Odisha.
+Currently, LEPRA is implementing eight LF projects covering 17 endemic districts of Bihar, Jharkhand, Odisha, Andhra Pradesh, Telangana and Madhya Pradesh states.
+The core activities of our LF project includes mapping and listing, morbidity management and prevention of disabilities (home and community based), self-support groups, foot care, treatment of complications, capacity building, support MDA implementation, socio-economic rehabilitation, social audits, networking for system strengthening and referral of hydrocele people for surgery and system strengthening.

-Restoring Lives of Forgotten People is a five-year project (2015-20) funded by Big Lottery Fund and effect hope to enable 1,20,000 (116,000 people with LF and 4,000 people with leprosy) people living in poverty to lead healthier, more productive and self-sufficient lives through an integrated and holistic approach to tackling the health issues and stigma associated with lymphatic filariasis and leprosy.
-The total budget is USD 777026
+Restoring Lives of Forgotten People is a five-year project (2015-20) funded by Big Lottery Fund and Effect Hope to enable 1,20,000 (116,000 people with LF and 4,000 people with leprosy) people living in poverty to lead healthier, more productive and self-sufficient lives through an integrated and holistic approach to tackling the health issues and stigma associated with lymphatic filariasis and leprosy.

 During 2015-18 period